linea-it/pz-compute/README.md

   command on a specific condor slot.
 - `parquet-count-rows`: count the total number of rows in a set of parquet files without loading all data in memory.

+## Performance analysis
+The [performance](/performance) directory contains performance analysis scripts for the schedulers and cluster.
+Currently, there's one script that parses the HTCondor log file and outputs the minimum and maximum execution time of each host in the cluster.